rfo909/CFT/README.md

 - searching groups of files
 - deploying software with dependencies (ssh / scp)
-- automate PowerShell commands both local and remote - saves a lot of
+- automate PowerShell commands both local and remote - saves a lot of typing
-- automate running git and all other command-line programs (such as virsh for KVM)
+- running git and all other command-line programs (such as virsh for KVM)
+- collect and unzip archived log files, for searching

 Communication with remote hosts is done by running external programs, typically SSH, SCP and PowerShell in daughter processes (foreground or background).